oneki/oneki.github.io/docs/framework/auth/010_configuration.md

 ```

 #### login/logout endpoint
-Some of the attributes of the configuration are the login and logout endpoints to interact with the backend.<br/>
+Login and logout endpoints specify how to interact with the backend.<br/>
 For example, in a Form based authentication, you must indicate the URL used to send the username / password to do the authentication.

 You can provide the value in two ways: